vedmant/laravel-shortcodes/readme.md

 $ composer require vedmant/laravel-shortcodes
 ```

-This package supports Laravel Auto-Discover and will be discovered automatically.
+This package supports [Laravel Auto-Discovery](https://laravel.com/docs/master/packages#package-discovery) and will be discovered automatically.

-For Laravel version before 5.5 please add the Vedmant\LaravelShortcodes\LaravelShortcodesServiceProvider::class to the providers array in `config/app.php`.
+For Laravel versions prior to 5.5 please add the `Vedmant\LaravelShortcodes\LaravelShortcodesServiceProvider::class` to the providers array in `config/app.php`
-And optionally 'Shortcodes' => Vedmant\LaravelShortcodes\Facades\Shortcodes::class, to aliases.
+and `'Shortcodes' => Vedmant\LaravelShortcodes\Facades\Shortcodes::class` to aliases array.

 ## Configuraton